bveldhuyzen/XGREPLIST/README_3.txt

 {You will display all search results in a format that is called $specified_result_format.
 This $specified_result_format is delimited by three hyphens.
 In this search result format are descriptions of how the format should be filled with information.
 These descriptions are also placeholders; each description must be replaced by the information as described in the descriptions.
 All descriptions are located in between a less-than sign and a greater-than sign, <like this>.}

+{Apply soft wrap of lines to this terminal content}

 $specified_result_format =
 ---
 Data ID: <here you will provide the data ID unique to this search result>